Quick Summary

 • Excellent documentation about different scenarios.

-• Separates business logic from the UI hence making the code easy to understand.
+• It separates business logic from the UI, hence making the code easy to understand.

-• Easy to keep track of states an app went through.
+• It is easy to keep track of states an app went through.

 Cons of Using BLoC